-Bible Time READ EXODUS 1:6-2:10.
+READ EXODUS 1:6-2:10.

 We often say that everyone has an equal chance to succeed.
-But some systems are in place in our society that do not allow for equal access, which leads to some people being oppressed.
+But some systems are in place in our society that do not allow for equal access, which leads to some people being unjustly advantaged (privileged) and others being oppressed.